 |

 B&O Railroad (June – August 1864)

-History) Early got off to a good start.
-He proceeded down the Valley without opposition,
+Gen. Early had a good start as he proceeded down the Valley without opposition,

+|